Kiyan Prince: Aspiring footballer

-Prince, who signed for Queens Park Rangers's youth team in 2004 has been described as a prodigious talent; he was to due to collect a players' award shortly after his death.
+Prince, who signed for Queens Park Rangers's youth team in 2004 has been described as a prodigious talent; he was due to collect a players' award shortly after his death.
 QPR's first team coach at the time, Gary Waddock, paid tribute to Prince saying: "The whole club is mourning the loss of one of our own.
 We are all devastated.
 Kiyan was certainly one for the future, a very talented lad who wanted to forge a career in football."
 The club later revealed they planned to sign him as a professional.
 In memory of Prince, QPR established an annual award called the "Kiyan Prince Goal of the Season", which is awarded to the player who scores QPR's best goal of each season.

 Since June 2019, following a fan vote, QPR's ground at Loftus Road was renamed the Kiyan Prince Foundation Stadium in memory of Prince and the anti-knife crime charity established by his father.
 On 25 November 2020, the date that would have marked his 30th birthday, the club encouraged all supporters to wear something blue and something white in memory of Prince.

 On 18 May 2021, on the 15th anniversary of his death, EA Sports added him to FIFA 21 as a tribute.
 QPR also stated he would also be included in their squad list for the 2021–2022 season.